 In the years that followed, he served in many postal positions.
 Following his extraordinary service in those positions, he was appointed Postmaster of Oakland, California on December 23, 1995.
-As Postmaster, he worked tirelessly to not only improve USPS functions for individual customers and employees, but also to build a stronger community.
+As Postmaster, he worked tirelessly to not only improve USPS functions for individual customers and employees but also to build a stronger community.
 As a regular speaker at neighborhood meetings, Mr. Barnes always made the effort to reach out to Oakland residents and to be available to hear their ideas and concerns.

-I firmly believe that all citizens should invest in the community which they reside.
+I firmly believe that all citizens should invest in the community in which they reside.
 I serve as a Mediator in the Small Claims Division, Solano County Superior Court, Commissioner, Juvenile Justice Commission, Solano County, Arbitrator, Juvenile Community Accountability Program, Solano County, and Vice President, Dawson Ridge Homeowners Association, Vallejo Ca.

-As Vice President of New Dawn Development Cooperation, he embraces the mission, goals and objectives to better our community.
+As Vice President of New Dawn Development Cooperation, he embraces the mission, goals, and objectives to better our community.

 Edison Kelly, ED.d. – Secretary

 Edison Kelly is a native of Vallejo California, by way of Detroit Michigan.
 He is married to Lisa Kelly, who is the love of his life, for over 22 years.
-He has 3 beautiful daughters Nicole Dudley, Kree and Edye Kelly.
+He has 3 beautiful daughters Nicole Dudley, Kree, and Edye Kelly.

 Dr. Kelly has been working with the Vallejo City Unified School District since September 1991.
-He began at Park Vista preschool as a substitute teacher assistant, then moving to Springstowne Junior High/Middle School where he served for 12 years.
+He began at Park Vista preschool as a substitute teacher assistant, then moved to Springstowne Junior High/Middle School where he served for 12 years.